eclipsesource/tabris-decorators/doc/@component.md

 This behavior exists **only** for `undefined`, `null` is passed through without changes.
 To be able to set `undefined` on the *target property* via a binding you have to make that its initial value.

-### Template strings
+### Template Strings

-Using `template-` as a JSX attribute prefix creates a one-way binding where the *component property* value is embedded in a template string:
+Using `template-` as a JSX attribute prefix creates a one-way binding where the *source property* value is embedded in a template string:

 ```
 template-<targetProperty>='<string>${<path>}<string>'